xyclose11/Melin/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
+Melin has the capability to run on both Linux and Windows, as long as you are able to install ASP.NET Core.

 To get a local copy up and running follow these simple example steps.